It’s not really a “theory” at all. It is a social movement, akin to a religion.

 Consider that everyone’s perspective is valid.
 You feel oppressed, and you’re certain it’s because of your identity, and you can offer some examples of the mistreatment you have suffered.
 I don’t deny your experiences.
 What I can say, is that pretty much everyone in the whole world has gone through some bad experiences at some point in their lives.
 That’s not to discount your experience: it’s to offer a broader perspective.
 If we’ve all been through some rough times, the question then becomes: Should we sit around dwelling on how bad life has been to us; complaining about our misfortunes; comparing our injuries and trying to prove that “my life has been worse than yours” (or vice-versa), and blaming our problems on the people (and the society) who have hurt us?
 Or are we going to take a meaningful step forward and try to make our own lives and the whole entire world better, starting now?
 It’s tempting to focus all our energy on blaming social structures; but it doesn’t get us anywhere.
 For a current personal example: My primary occupation presently involves housework and childcare; my business presently generates very little revenue; and my professionally successful spouse, who is a woman, is the primary income earner for our family.
 If I had a different identity, I would probably be blaming the system for my situation.
 And yet, as a heterosexual male of Caucasian descent, according to the movement’s doctrine I’m a member of the one and only category of human being who’s not allowed to blame “structural oppression” for any of my problems.
 Therefore, I must conclude that “structural oppression” is an inadequate explanation for the problems that people experience: and I further suggest that if you look at “structural oppression” closely enough, it begins to look a lot like a conspiracy theory.

 You’re offended that I would describe “structural oppression” as a conspiracy theory.
 “What about Jim Crow laws?” you ask.
 “What about all these other things?”
 I recognize your point.
+Great wrongs have been committed in the past.
 However, we are not living in the 1950’s.
 The Jim Crow laws were repealed, overridden, and/or declared unconstitutional decades ago.
 Police reforms have been instituted in the wake of the murder of George Floyd.
 Discriminatory practices in banking, housing, and employment are generally illegal.
 No, the world is not perfect, and there is always room for improvement.
 But if the legal framework of discrimination has already been dismantled, then whatever discrimination remains is no longer “structural.”
 That’s the wrong word.

 Yes, Republicans, especially in the Old South, are hard at work trying to restrict voting access in ways that disproportionately impact communities of color: and that is arguably a form of structural oppression in the present.
 But it’s not universally true, and it certainly fails to prove that our entire democracy is part of a system of structural oppression.
 Quite the contrary: if democracy is oppressive, then why would those Republicans try to restrict voting access?
 It’s precisely because democracy represents liberation!
 Claiming otherwise is, in fact, a conspiracy theory.
 The Narrative of “structural oppression” is a conspiracy theory.